Here’s Your First Bank Routing Number

-How to Find Your FirstBank Routing Number
+How To Find Your First Bank Routing Number for ACH Transfers

-Perhaps the easiest way to find your FirstBank routing number is to look on the bank’s website.
-Under the FirstBank Contact Us section, there’s a question listed that asks, “What is my routing number?”
-Unlike many banks, FirstBank only has a single routing number:
+Perhaps the easiest way to find your First Bank routing number is to look on the bank’s website.
+Under the First Bank Contact Us section, there’s a question listed that asks, “What is my routing number?”
+Here it is:

-|FirstBank Routing Number|
+|First Bank Routing Number|

 You can also find your routing number on the bottom, left-hand side of your check or on your monthly statement.
-Enrolling in FirstBank online banking is another way to view your account details.
+Enrolling in First Bank online banking is another way to view your account details.

 What Is a Routing Number?

 A routing number is a nine-digit number, also called an ABA number, that banks use to direct financial transactions between banks.
 Your routing number identifies your bank, and then your account number ensures that the money either goes into or comes out of the correct account.
 You’ll need a routing number for transactions such as ACH transfers or wire transfers.

 The first four digits of the routing number represent the Federal Reserve Routing Symbol, with each of the 12 Federal Reserve districts having its own codes.
 For example, Federal Reserve District 1 includes Boston, so a bank routing number search of banks in Boston reveals routing numbers beginning with 0110, 0112, and so on.

 The next group of four numbers are ABA institution identifiers, which specifically identify your bank.
 The final number is a “check” digit, which confirms the prior eight numbers.